exasol/release-droid/doc/user_guide/github_release_template.md

-# Templates of `upload_release_asset.yml`
+# Templates of `github_release.yml`

-Here you can find templates of `upload_release_asset.yml` file that we you need for automation of the GitHub build and release.
+Here you can find templates of `github_release.yml` file that we you need for automation of the GitHub build and release.
-Copy the content into a file `/.github/workflows/upload_release_asset.yml` in your project.
+Copy the content into a file `/.github/workflows/github_release.yml` in your project.

 ## For Java Maven Project

 ```
-name: Upload Release Asset
+name: GitHub Release

 on:
  workflow_dispatch: